-Critical Reading and Writing, with some course materials available through the school's OCW project, is designed to help students achieve college-level reading and writing skills through a critical exploration of U.S. foreign policy.
+- Critical Reading and Writing is designed to help students achieve college-level reading and writing skills through a critical exploration of U.S. foreign policy.
 Students have access to the course syllabus, an assignment list and website.
 Through the course site, students can open and download text documents and PowerPoint presentations on topics like critical analysis strategies, brainstorming and building concepts, as well documents and links to online resources on foreign policy issues.

 Utah State offers OCW materials in several academic departments.
 Students may be able to apply the knowledge gained from use of these open materials to pass exams to earn credit.
 USU may give credit to students who pass subject tests offered by individual departments, the International Baccalaureate Organization or CLEP exams, among other options.

-Intermediate Writing provides access to 16 weekly lessons, with links to readings and related writing assignments.
+- Intermediate Writing: Research Writing in a Persuasive Mode provides access to 16 weekly lessons, with links to readings and related writing assignments.
 Students learn how to engage in various components of the writing process while developing critical reading and thinking skills.
 Topics include writing about controversial topics, argumentation styles, source documentation and how to use multimedia resources.